 I don’t know if that would apply to the set Tim has, however.
 But you know what?
 What’s the big deal about washing dishes by hand once in a while?

-For those that are registering for china today (about 45-50% of couples, according to this article and higher than I expected), here are a couple of the popular patterns they’re choosing.
+For those that are registering for china today (about 45-50% of couples, according to an article from the Washington Post that’s no longer available to link to, and higher than I expected), here are a couple of the popular patterns they’re choosing.
 As you can see, they are very plain, often described as “classic”.

 I guess that’s true, but I prefer our two patterns.
 They aren’t colorful but they’re more interesting than these two.